raspberrypilearning/tree-life-simulator/en/step_2.md

 --- /task ---

-It’s important that we plant a variety of trees to house a range of animals, restore our environment and benefit people.
-An Australian Koala Bear relies on eucalyptus trees whilst a Lemur in Madagascar needs the deciduous trees there.
+It is important that we plant a variety of trees to house a range of animals, restore our environment and benefit people.
+For example an Australian Koala Bear relies on eucalyptus trees whilst a Lemur in Madagascar needs the deciduous trees that grow on the island.

 The **Tree** sprite has 3 costumes (tree 1, tree 2 and tree 3).
 Use the `random`{:class="block3operators"} operator to vary the looks of the trees and add variety to your forest.

 --- task ---

 Start a new script with a `when I start as a clone`{:class="block3control"} block.
-Add a `switch costume to`{:class="block3looks"} block to the script.
+Add a `switch costume to`{:class="block3looks"} block below it.
 Drag a `pick random 1 to 10`{:class="block3operators"} block into the `switch costume to`{:class="block3looks"} block.
 Change the values from `1` and `10` to `1` and `3`:

 ![image of the Tree sprite](images/tree-sprite.png)